Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Universal Sponge Attack

-In this research, we aim to produce a digital UAP capable of causing a delay in the end-to-end processing time of an image processed by the YOLO object detector.
-Our attack is designed to achieve the following objectives: \begin{itemize} \item Increase the amount of time it takes for the object detector to process a single image. \item Create a universal perturbation that be applied to any image (frame) within a stream of images, for example, in the autonomous driving scenario. \item Preserve the detection of original objects in the image. \end{itemize}
+We aimed to produce a digital UAP capable of causing an increase in the end-to-end processing time of an image processed by the YOLO object detector.
+Our attack is designed to achieve the following objectives: \textit{(i)} increase the amount of time it takes for the object detector to process an image; \textit{(ii)} create a universal perturbation that can be applied to any image (frame) within a stream of images, for example, in an autonomous driving scenario; and \textit{(iii)} preserve the detection of the original objects in the image.

-As explained in Section~\ref{sec:object_detectors}, YOLO outputs a fixed amount of candidate predictions, which are then filtered based on their confidence scores.
-The remaining candidates are then passed to the NMS algorithm to reduce redundancy.

-Therefore, increasing the number of candidates passed to the NMS algorithm will increase the postprocessing time of the end-to-end detection pipeline, resulting in a decision delay.